Theoretical Approximation Ratios for Warm-Started QAOA on 3-Regular Max-Cut Instances at Depth $p=1$: Notation and Background

 The graphs in $\mathbf{Bad}$ are exactly the set of triangle-free subcubic graphs for which $b(G) = 4/5$.
 The exceptions in $\mathbf{Bad}$ were found by Bondy and Locke \cite{bondy1986largest} and moreover, they showed that the 2 exceptions (amongst the 7) which are cubic are the \emph{only} triangle-free cubic graphs for which $b(G) = 4/5$.
 Bondy and Locke conjectured that the graphs in $\mathbf{Bad}$ were the only triangle-free sub-cubic graphs for which $b(G) = 4/5$; this conjectured was later proved by Xu and Yu \cite{xu2008triangle}.

 In the realm of optimization, many \mc{} algorithms yield approximation ratios better than the algorithms described above, e.g., the Goemans-Williamson algorithm \cite{goemans1995improved} is a $0.878$-approximation algorithm for general graphs (with positive weights).
 For cubic graphs, Halperin et al. \cite{halperin2004max} proposed an SDP-based 0.9326-approximation algorithm and a combinatorial $22/27\approx 0.8148$-approximation algorithm.
-We will later see in this work that a warm-start obtained from a cut with a large fraction of the total number of edges will be of importance; however, to the authors' knowledge, the algorithms just described \cite{goemans1995improved,halperin2004max} do not have such guarantees on the total fraction of edges cut beyond the trivial guarantee in Proposition \ref{thm:approxRatioToFractionEdgesCut}.
+For subcubic graphs, Bazgan and Tuza \cite{bazgan2008combinatorial} provide a combinatorial algorithm with a $5/6\approx 0.8333$-approximation ratio.
+We will later see in this work that a warm-start obtained from a cut with a large fraction of the total number of edges will be of importance; however, to the authors' knowledge, the algorithms just described \cite{goemans1995improved,halperin2004max,bazgan2008combinatorial} do not have such guarantees on the total fraction of edges cut beyond the trivial guarantee in Proposition \ref{thm:approxRatioToFractionEdgesCut}.

 \begin{prop} Let $\mathcal{A}$ be an $\alpha$-approximation \mc{} algorithm on cubic graphs.
 Then, with the exception of graphs isomorphic to $K_4$, $\mathcal{A}$ will return cuts that, in expectation, cut a $(7/9)\alpha$-fraction of the edges. \end{prop} \begin{proof} Let $\mathcal{A}(G)$ denote the expected cut value obtained by running $\mathcal{A}$ on a cubic graph $G$.
 Then,